-The 2021 Autonomy Project Summer School will be held online on the 26th-30th July, and will be free to attend.
-The central theme will be Risk.
+The 2021 Autonomy Project Summer School was held online on the 20th-23th July.

 About the Autonomy Project